Fitch Affirms The Toronto-Dominion Bank's Ratings at 'AA-/F1+'; Outlook Stable

 consultation paper which outlines the proposed bail-in regime as

-banking regulators seek to protect tax payers from the risk of a
+regulators seek to protect tax payers from the risk of a large

 contingent capital (NVCC) instruments, resolution powers given